 Legacy Roundtable Accelerated Summer Mathematics Academy

-“Rebuilding with new Tools”
+“Rebuilding with new Partners”

 Summer courses last approximately six weeks and are taught by community college professors.
 Students who complete these classes with passing scores will receive college credits for their work and enroll in more challenging math classes at their high schools during the following fall semester.
 Student performance and attendance during the February through May period determines who is allowed to proceed through the community college portion of the program.

-Legacy Roundtable has boldly made a commitment based goal of enrolling 500 African American males into Calculus within the Inland Empire and San Gabriel Valley—all in the same year.
+Legacy Roundtable has made a commitment of enrolling 500 African American males into Calculus within the Inland Empire and San Gabriel Valley—all in the same year.
 Legacy pledges to ensure that each of these scholars is competitively eligible for top colleges and universities throughout California and the nation if they continue habits gained through participation and use college preparation guidance provided by Legacy partners.
 Legacy Roundtable is sponsored by the Council of African American Parents, a non-profit organization.

 Phone: (909) 569-7146, Co-Founder, Chuck Moore